The next time you buy a new sofa, you could "touch" its new fabric with your fingers directly online.

 A touch screen touch to touch and retouch

-The ultimate goal, as mentioned, is to give touch devices the ability to provide users with a richer touch-based experience by mimicking the feel of physical objects.
-Hipwell shared examples of potential tactile technology implementations.
-They range from a more immersive virtual reality platform to tactile display interfaces such as those in a vehicle dashboard.
-Even a virtual shopping experience that would make the user feel the texture of the materials before buying them.
+The ultimate goal, as mentioned, is to give touch devices the ability to provide users with a richer touch-based experience, mimicking the sensation of physical objects.
+Hipwell shared examples of potential implementations of haptic technology.
+They range from a more immersive virtual reality platform to tactile viewing interfaces like those in a vehicle dashboard.
+Even a virtual shopping experience that would make the user feel the texture of the materials before purchasing them.

-"This could allow you to actually hear textures, buttons, slides and knobs on the screen," says Hipwell.
+“This could allow you to actually feel textures, buttons, slides and knobs on the screen,” Hipwell says.

 The top would be to bring tactile technology into shopping so that you can feel the texture of fabrics and other products as you shop online.